BDC Hamburger Icon

 An AP process streamlines accounting

-All businesses, regardless of their size or industry, should be familiar with the accounts payable process.
+All businesses, regardless of their size or industry, should be familiar with the AP process.
 You must know when outstanding invoices are due to avoid late fees or strained supplier relationships.
 If you’re creating your own AP process, using the right feature-rich accounting software can help you prevent many common mishaps.

 Did you find this content helpful?